brumar/SRS-Simulations/readme.md

 `python3.7 workload_simulation.py --runopti --nsimsbyfactor 100 --outputdir ./output`

+or, to print in the console the result of a simulation:

+`python3.7 workload_simulation.py --analyse --input data.pkl`

 `data.pkl` is the filename you chooe where the results of the simulation will be stored.
 You can load safely this kind of file only in your own environment.